fhiegel/katas/README.md

 _Simply create a calculator as you used at school_

 ## Handle unique simple operations
-- Create a simple String calculator with a method `int calc(String)`.
+- Create a simple String calculator with a method `String calc(String)`.
 The method can take two numbers separated by "+", and return their sum.
 - Allow the method to handle any amount of number and "+" operations
 - Allow the method to handle the "subtract" operation.
 - Allow the method to handle the "multiply" operation.